folio-org/stripes-connect/doc/api.md

 * An object containing the component's resources' data (as accessed by `$name}`).

-The function must return a string to use as the path, or `undefined` if it is unable to do this because a required piece of state is missing.
+The function must return a string to use as the path, or `null` if it is unable to do this because a required piece of state is missing.
 In the latter case, the path from `staticFallback` will be used if it is defined.